Love-Friday/Profit-Maximization-Strategy-Report/README.md

 4. Can we identify key customers who generate the most revenue and tailor strategies to retain and grow their business?
 5. Is there a seasonal trend in sales perfoemance, how can we adjust strategies to maximize profits during peak periods?

-Additionally, the analysis will investigate regional sales trends and determine which products the company should continue to invest in.

 ## Data Description

 The dataset used for this report contains sales information from 4 different regions between 2022 and 2023.
 The dataset includes a total of 910 transactions, with each transaction containing essential information such as salesperson, products, regions, customers, date, item price, no of items, and revenue.